-UVA Rays are the strongest, do the most damage the quickest.
+UVA Rays are the strongest and do the most damage the quickest.

 UV Rays Will Be There Even If You Ignore Them

-This is a habit I have, standing where ever I start my visiting or chore.
+This is a habit I have, standing wherever I start my visit or chore.
 Whatever is going on outside that has me out in the bright sun.

 I can do myself some real favors by looking around at what is available to break the sun.

-Often there is a tree, a building, an awning.
+Often there is a tree, a building, or an awning.
 I just haven’t developed the habit of looking for shade.
-By wearing a sun hat, sunglasses and a sun blocking shirt, and stepping into some sort of shade area, the fun in the sun days would hold less damage!
+By wearing a sun hat, sunglasses, and a sun blocking shirt, and stepping into some sort of shade area, the fun in the sun days would hold less damage!

 Now as I am becoming aware, I can do a better job.
 Do a better job of helping my family members stay protected from the sun and the damage that can happen to their skin.